micoloretan/selnolig/README.md

 All files associated with the lualatex package "selnolig"

-The user guide may be found in the file selnolig.pdf.
+The package's user guide may be found in the file selnolig.pdf.

 To start using this package, download the *.sty files and the selnolig.lua file to a suitable directory in your personal TeX directory or the localtexmf directory.
 (The precise location will depend on your TeX distribution.)